What Does a “Keto Diet” Consist of?

 If you have health issues it is best to work under the care of a health professional.
 Improvements in body chemistry can happen quickly doctors may need to adjust the amount of medication you are taking to avoid being over medicated.

-Meals should be hearty and filling, containing healthy fats, proteins, vegetables, fruits and unrefined grains.
+Meals should be hearty and filling, containing healthy fats, proteins, vegetables, fruits, and unrefined grains.

 Type 3 Diabetes

 This type of diabetes is specifically related to eating for brain health and often referred to as “brain diabetes” since it is related to insulin resistance and deficiency.
-2018 is the year to eat for a healthy brain especially those who have early onset of Alzheimer’s disease, a strong family history, or those who want to prevent neurological decline.
+It is the year to eat for a healthy brain especially those who have early onset of Alzheimer’s disease, a strong family history, or those who want to prevent neurological decline.

 A study titled MIND is a Mediterranean DASH intervention for neurodegenerative delay diet.
-This diet focuses on nutrition power houses such as green leafy vegetables, nuts, seeds, antioxidant rich berries, heart healthy oils that have already been researched and proven to help prevent Alzheimer’s Disease, memory loss and aging.
+This diet focuses on nutrition powerhouses such as green leafy vegetables, nuts, seeds, antioxidant rich berries, heart healthy oils that have already been researched and proven to help prevent Alzheimer’s Disease, memory loss and aging.

 This new approach to preventing the complications that go along with aging is hopeful.
 People are living longer but the quality of their life can improve by improving their healthy lifestyle habits through exercise, and eating for a healthy brain.